maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/README.md

   - Console
   - Network Traffic
   - Lighthouse - Accessibility! axe?
-- Zoom in to increase font size, console size, window size
-- Remote debugging - ios and android
+- Would be cool to mention remote debugging - iOS and Android
-- CanIUse.com
+- Mention CanIUse.com
-- Link to other sessions worth seeing
+- Link to other sessions worth seeing (both this year and past years)

-- Include more things that weren't shown last years
+Ideas:

-- Try to join several features together into a single flow? i.e create a story that feels natural rather than jump from feature to feature.
-Tthough jumping from thing to thin, and telling but not showing is quicker.
-A compromise - post links and research futher topics?
+- Try to join several features together into a single flow? i.e create a story that feels natural rather than jump from feature to feature - create a mini app during the demo, and in the process of making the app, show off as many development tools and debug tools as you can.
+Though jumping from thing to thin, and telling but not showing is quicker.
+A compromise - post links and research further topics?

+Todos:

+- Brainstorm things that were't shown in recent years, but would still be useful to both new and intermediate developers

 ### 2018